LOADING

 My travel experience in Australia

-I spent a month in Australia over this Christmas and New Year’s.
+I spent a month in Australia over Christmas and New Year’s.

 Australia is one of the most beautiful countries in the world.